 Go Daddy Domains Registrar

-– If you should use a .org, .biz or .us website address.
-You should always try to obtain a .com or .net website address if possible but
+– If you should use a .org, .biz or .co website address - there are lots of options.
+You should always try to obtain a .com or .net website address

 – Using an abbreviated name if your company name is very long.
 You can then redirect the abbreviated name and use it on business cards and other